EBWi11/AgentSmith-HIDS/README.md

 #### About stability
 At present, AgentSmith-HIDS is in a period of rapid iteration.
 Recently, functions such as `hook accept/accept4`, `Anti Rootkit` have been added, and some unstable BUGs have also been introduced.
 Since the project currently has only one person to develop/test/maintain and is limited to free time, I hope everyone will use it carefully.
 For a stable version, turn off `hook accept/accept4` and turn off `Anti Rootkit`.
-When installing LKM, you need to open `SAFE_EXIT` and without the connection of `SYN_SEND` on you Linux.
+When installing LKM, you need to open `SAFE_EXIT` and without the connection of `SYN_SENT` on you Linux.
 And now we only support Centos7 - kernel 3.10